aziddy/spyMicPi/README.md

 # spyMicPi
-Stream Mic Audio Stream from Pi to VPS to Remote Computer
+Stream Mic Audio from Pi to VPS to Remote Computer

 ## CLI Reporting No Audio Data Fed To Speaker (bufferunderflow) Mac OSX